AdrianJunge/website/app/assets/ctf/writeups/fcsc/CORS Playground.md

 Although **CORS** is both contained in the title and the description, this challenge is nothing about exploitation of **CORS** misconfigurations.

 # 2. Reconnaissance<a name="reconnaissance"></a>
-The challenge is about a nodejs server being deployed together with nginx.
-By starting playing around with the application we are able to add any kinds of CORS-headers to the server response:
+The challenge is about a **node.js** server being deployed together with **nginx**.
+By starting playing around with the application we are able to add any kinds of CORS-headers to the server response via the `/cors` endpoint appending the headers as url parameters:

 ![overview](ctf/writeups/fcsc/corsplayground/corsplayground.png "overview")